Peach abstract spiral image

 • The meaning of "connected entity": Two entities will be connected where (i) they are related bodies corporate or; (ii) one controls the other, or (iii) they are both controlled by the same third entity.
 An entity is related to the first entity where it is the holding company (i.e. parent) or subsidiary of the first body corporate, or if both the first entity and the second entity are subsidiaries of the same holding company (i.e. owned by the same parent).
 Control is interpreted consistently with section 50AA of the Corporations Act 2001 (Cth) but amended to include joint control by associates; as well as provisions for special purpose vehicles and subsidiaries.

-• Which connected entities are included in revenue calculations?: The Australian revenue of the Acquirer's connected entities is included in the Acquirer's revenue calculations.
+• Which connected entities are included in revenue calculations: The Australian revenue of the Acquirer's connected entities is included in the Acquirer's revenue calculations.
 The Australian revenue of the Target's connected entities is included in the Target's revenue calculations if those entities are being indirectly acquired through the acquisition.

 • No double counting: Australian revenue of a controlled entity should not be included in the calculation if the revenue is included in the parent entity's consolidated Australian revenue.

-• Cumulative calculations of previous acquisitions: 2(b)(ii) and 2(c)(ii) above will include previous acquisitions by the Acquirer in the past 3 years predominantly involving goods or services that are substitutable for (i.e. competitive with) the current shares or assets being acquired, disregarding geographical factors.
-The relevant date for calculation of this revenue from previous acquisitions is the contract date for those acquisitions.
-However, the following should be excluded from this calculation: (a) acquisitions previously notified under the new regime (other than because of the previous operation of the serial acquisitions calculations); (b) acquisitions where the target's Australian revenue was <$2 million when the acquisition was put into effect; and (c) acquisitions not connected with Australia.
+• What to include in revenue calculations for acquisitions in past 3 years: 2(d)(ii) and 2(e)(ii) above will include Australian revenue from previous acquisitions by the Acquirer in the past 3 years predominantly involving goods or services that are substitutable for (i.e. competitive with) the current shares or assets being acquired, disregarding geographical factors.
+The relevant date for calculation of this Australian revenue from previous acquisitions is the contract date for those acquisitions.
+However, the following should be excluded from this cumulative calculation:

 "Transaction value" refers to the consideration received or receivable for all the shares and assets being acquired; or to the sum of the market values of all the shares and assets being acquired.
-If either of these is ≥ $250 million, this limb is satisfied.

 • In an acquisition of shares in the capital of a body corporate, if the acquirer already has control of the Target prior to the acquisition (including joint control), or does not have control after the acquisition, the acquisition is not individually notifiable (also known as the "control exemption").
 Put differently, if an acquisition of shares results in the Acquirer obtaining control over the Target, notification will be required (if the acquisition meets the thresholds).
+Changes will be made to this element from 1 April 2026, with the result that certain acquisitions will need to be notified despite the Acquirer not obtaining control.
+See below.

 • Control refers to the capacity of one entity to determine the outcome of decisions about another entity's financial and operating policies.
 It is the practical influence that a person can exert (rather than the rights they can enforce) that is the issue.
 A practice or pattern of behaviour affecting a body corporate's financial or operating policies is relevant, even if it involves a breach of agreement or trust.